 The New York Times published an interesting front page article by Somini Sengupta on October 31, 2013 about the growing trend of state legislative action on privacy issues, noting that over two dozen privacy laws have passed this year in more than 10 states.
 The piece also notes that the “patchwork of rules across the country” is… Continue Reading

-Prepared by Ann Haley Fromholz California law soon may require commercial websites that collect personal data to disclose how they respond to "Do Not Track" signals from Web browsers.
-AB 370, an amendment to the California Online Privacy Protection Act (Act), which was sponsored by Attorney General Kamala Harris, passed the California Senate and Assembly at the… Continue Reading
+California law soon may require commercial websites that collect personal data to disclose how they respond to “Do Not Track” signals from Web browsers.
+AB 370, an amendment to the California Online Privacy Protection Act (Act), which was sponsored by Attorney General Kamala Harris, passed the California Senate and Assembly at the end of August.
+Governor Jerry… Continue Reading

 California Attorney General issues data breach report and announces enforcement priority to investigate breaches involving unencrypted personal information.

-By: Lillian Chaves Moon In the face of increasing incidences of and rising public concern regarding identity theft, the California Legislature is considering a bill with new personal information data disclosure requirements for California businesses and a broad definition of what constitutes personal information.
-California Assembly Bill 1291, would require businesses who have customer personal… Continue Reading
+In the face of increasing incidences of and rising public concern regarding identity theft, the California Legislature is considering a bill with new personal information data disclosure requirements for California businesses and a broad definition of what constitutes personal information.
+California Assembly Bill 1291, would require businesses who have customer personal information and have disclosed… Continue Reading

 The Fourth District Court of Appeal for the State of California expanded the tort of "public disclosure of private facts" under that state’s common law right to privacy in a case involving a claim by an employee against her supervisor and employer.
 Ignat v.
 Yum!
 Brands, Inc. et al, No. G046434, (Cal.
 Ct.
 App.
 March… Continue Reading